grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 {{< docs/ignore >}}
 **Note: Killercoda has an inbuilt Code editor which can be accessed via the `Editor` tab.**
 1. Expand the `loki-fundamentals` directory in the file explorer of the `Editor` tab.
-2. Locate the `otel-config.yaml` file in the top level directory, `loki-fundamentals'.
+2. Locate the `otel-config.yaml` file in the top level directory, `loki-fundamentals`.
 3. Click on the `otel-config.yaml` file to open it in the code editor.
 {{< /docs/ignore >}}